eugen-hoppe/pattern/v3/casepat/README.md

   - It uses a regex substitution to insert underscores before each uppercase letter (that follows a lowercase letter or digit), and then converts the whole string to lowercase.

-Overall, this `example.py` showcases how to use the `case` module to work with dataclasses and SQL queries in a way that allows for conversion between camelCase (often used in JSON and JavaScript) and snake_case (often used in Python and SQL).
+Overall, this `example.py` showcases how to use the `case` module to work with dataclasses and SQL queries in a way that allows for conversion between camelCase and snake_case.

 ## LINKS